-Uttar Pradesh: Bulandshahr police chief transferred
+Uttar Pradesh: Bulandshahr police chief transferred over cop's killing

 Lucknow, Dec 8: Six days after a police officer and a civilian were killed in mob violence over cow carcasses in Uttar Pradesh's Bulandshahr, the top officer in the district has been transferred.
 Sitapur SP Prabhakar Chaudhary has been appointed as SSP Bulandshahr.
 He replaced Krishna Bahadur Singh who has now been transferred to DGP Headquarters, Lucknow.